afids/afids-utils/.github/pull_request_template.md

----
-name: Pull request
-about: Create a pull request to cotnribute to the repository
-labels:
----

 **Proposed changes**
 Describe the changes implemented in this pull request.
 If the changes fix a bug or resolves a feature request, be sure to link the issue.
 Please explain